sergueik/springboot_study/basic-properties/README.md

 ```

-and updates instantly when the file  `application.properties` is changed.
+and reads the new values (updates) instantly when the file `application.properties` is changed.
 It is also possible to pass the absolute path outside the project dir:
 ```sh
 mvn -Dspring.config.location=$(pwd)/src/main/resources/application.properties spring-boot:run
 ```

-one can place properties ouside of the project dir pass full path:
+one can place properties ouside of the project dir providing the absolute path:

 ```sh
 cp src/main/resources/application.properties /tmp